heldercruzh/reactiveform/README.md

-# Simple Reactiveform (Angular) with two fields and a random identifier from 0 to 9 (with karma tests)
+# Reactiveform (Angular) with two fields and a random identifier from 0 to 9 (with karma tests)

 ## Configure